aclarke/emacs-print-to-file/README.md

 ## Features

-This package provides four interactive commands:
+This package provides four interactive commands for pdf output:

 - `pdf-print-buffer-to-file`:        Create a 1-up PDF with faces (color, if enabled)
 - `pdf-print-buffer-to-file-no-faces`:   Create a 1-up PDF without faces (black & white)